Maree Edwards

 Janice Maree Edwards (born 2 February 1962) is an Australian politician.
 She has been the member for Bendigo West in the Victorian Legislative Assembly since 2010.

+Education

 Edwards has a BA (Hons) from La Trobe University, Bendigo.

+Political career

 Edwards was first elected at the 2010 Victorian state election and has been re-elected ever since.
 Prior to her election she worked for the previous Member, Bob Cameron.

 On 7 March 2017, Edwards was elected Deputy Speaker of the Legislative Assembly and became the Speaker in August 2022, the fourth woman to hold the position.
-Ater the November 2022 state election, Edwards was re-elected as Speaker in December 2022 unopposed.
+After the November 2022 state election, Edwards was re-elected as Speaker in December 2022 unopposed.